Goal: To selectively Run Certain Data Driven Permutations as part of a data driven test run

 Add the first build step ‘Create/Update Text File‘.
 Enter the file name ‘TestData.csv‘, set ‘Create at workspace‘ to True, Overwrite for file options and enter the following for the content:

 You should end up with a build step that looks like this:

-All we’re doing here is creating a CSV file that contains a few data perumtations.
+All we’re doing here is creating a CSV file that contains a few data permutations.
 Each permutation identified by a unique tag or test_id (for example #1).
 We have two input values and an expected output value.
-NOTE that the final data permuation, #4, is designed to fail (the expected result is incorrect).
+NOTE that the final data permutation, #4, is designed to fail (the expected result is incorrect).

 Add the second build step ‘Execute Windows batch command‘.
 Enter the following batch commands

 You can read through the comments in the script to get an understanding of exactly what is happening.
-In short though we’re taking one data permuation and running the following test:
+In short though we're taking one data permutation and running the following test:%INPUT_A% * %INPUT_B%

 You should see this fail.

 Go back into the job and change this line in the 'Execute Windows batch command' build step:type TestData.csv | findstr #4>temp.txt

 Instead of having the test hard coded to run perumutation #4 now we'll run with #1. #1 has the correct expected result.
 So when you run again the next time (save the job and click 'Build Now' the job should Pass.